Paternity and Child Support FAQs

 Brette's Answer: Since there isn't court-ordered child support he's not obligated to pay anything.
 And really I'm pretty surprised he's doing this voluntarily if he isn't even allowed contact and the husband is the legal father.
 If the woman wants to enforce child support, she would need to go to court and have paternity legally established and then seek an order for child support.
 Your spouse could also seek custody or visitation.
 I would be interested in knowing what her divorce settlement says with regard to paternity and child support!
 She could be double dipping - getting it from her ex and your husband.

-Is he required to pay support if he's not the natural father?
+Does he have to pay child support if the child isn't his?

 Mary's Question: We have been together for 12 years.
 My youngest child was six month old when we met, and he has been the only father-figure in her life.
 Is he required to pay me child support?